EnterpriseDB/repmgr/autofailover_quick_setup.rst

   su - postgres
   repmgr -d repmgr -U repmgr -h 192.168.1.10 -D $WITNESS_PGDATA -f /etc/repmgr/repmgr.conf witness create

-It needs information to connect to the master to copy the configuration of the cluster, also it needs to know where it should initialize it's own $PGDATA.
+The witness server needs the following information from the command
+line:

+* Connection details for the current master, to copy the cluster configuration.
+* A location for initializing its own $PGDATA.

-As part of the procees it also ask for the superuser password so it can connect when needed.
+It will also ask for the superuser password on the witness database so it can reconnect when needed.

 Start the repmgrd daemons
 -------------------------